Support for mature students

 Finance, budgeting, and funding

-If you are a mature student, there are a variety of places to get support with finance, budgeting, and funding.
+There are a variety of places to get support with finance, budgeting, and funding.

 Student Funding can assist with a variety of money related issues and also deal with applications for the University’s discretionary fund.
 They can also give advice in relation to child tax credits, council tax, and money management.